Business and Personal Finance: How the Accounts Connect

 There are three main financial statements that you will create: the balance sheet, the statement of profit and loss, and the statement of cash flows (you will learn about these in more detail in Chapter 14).
 The balance sheet provides a snapshot of your assets, liabilities, and equity on a particular date.
 The statement of profit and loss informs you of your revenues, costs, expenses, and business results (the profit or loss) for a specific time.
 Finally, the statement of cash flows shows you how the money came into and went out of your company during that same specific period; this statement typically includes every account type, because they all have some relationship with cash.

-READ: Business and Personal Finance: Dealing with Collections
+READ: Business and Personal Finance: Building-Construction Transactions

 The Everyday Connection